About meget in touch

 I’m one of those rarities in that I’m a full-time photographer.
 It’s all I’ve ever done and all I’ll ever do.
 So, where did it all start…?

 An early career in marine engineering took me travelling and I started taking pictures every country I visited.
 After a few years I started to think that being a photographer could be more fun than engineering, so after going back to school I became a fully qualified photographer in 1983.
 In 1987 I also qualified as an Associate in the British Institute of Professional Photography – an achievement which I am still massively proud of today.

 I left school in 1975 with little more than a mind full of dreams and a head full of hair.
 In those days of Ziggy Stardust, platform shoes, and ridiculously flared trousers I just couldn’t imagine that one day I would be a professional photographer, but photography is a bit like that “crazy little thing called love” – it slowly lures you and then once it has you, it just doesn’t let you go.

-I photographed my first wedding over 20 years ago.
-It was a scary experience as it was raining and I was also shooting on film – which in those days was 60 frames on five rolls of film.
-Surprisingly, the couple loved their pictures and from that moment on I knew that I was always going to photograph weddings in one way or another.
-Since then I’ve worked in all aspects of professional photography, even managing photographers and teaching photography, and after all these years of photographing just about everything I am still a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.
+I photographed my first wedding in 1987, which was scary because it was raining and I was also shooting on film – which in those days was 60 pictures on five rolls of film.
+Surprisingly, the couple loved their pictures and from that moment on I knew I was always going to photograph weddings in one way or another.
+Since then I’ve worked in all aspects of professional photography, even managing and teaching photographers, and after all these years of photographing just about everything I am still a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.